General Policies and Procedures

 Distribution of Funds

-Yellow Ribbon monies will be distributed for each fall and spring semester of enrollment in the form of institutional scholarships for each award year that the college is approved by the VA for the Yellow Ribbon Program.
+Yellow Ribbon monies will be distributed for each fall and spring semester of enrollment in the form of institutional scholarships for each award year that the university is approved by the VA for the Yellow Ribbon Program.

 Certification to the VA